Electronic benefit transfer: History

 The Farm Security and Rural Investment Act of 2002 further broadened the application of EBT by allowing group homes and institutions to directly redeem benefits electronically.
 By 2004, all U.S. states, territories, and the District of Columbia had implemented statewide EBT systems for administering SNAP benefits (the successor to the FSP).

 The 2008 Farm Bill (Food, Conservation, and Energy Act of 2008) formally changed the name of the Food Stamp Program to the Supplemental Nutrition Assistance Program (SNAP) and codified EBT as the standard method of benefit issuance.
 This legislation removed all references to "stamps" or "coupons" from federal law, replacing them with "cards" or "EBT," thereby cementing the shift to electronic benefit delivery.
 The 2008 Farm Bill also addressed issues such as transaction fees and established programs to incentivize the purchase of healthy foods using SNAP benefits.

 The Agricultural Act of 2014 enacted several SNAP-related changes impacting EBT.
 The law expanded retailer eligibility to include entities serving elderly and disabled individuals and direct-marketing agricultural producers, enabling home delivery pilot programs and direct-to-consumer sales.
 Other EBT-related provisions included restrictions on using SNAP for bottle/can refunds, mandates for retailer-funded EBT infrastructure (with exceptions), elimination of manual vouchers (except in emergencies), requirements for electronic sales restriction enforcement, expanded retailer approval based on food access, USDA oversight of excessive card replacements, and reporting requirements for state-operated restaurant meals programs for vulnerable populations.

 The 2018 Farm Bill authorized the USDA's Food and Nutrition Service (FNS) to conduct a mobile payment pilot for EBT in five states.
 In March 2023, the FNS announced the selection of Illinois, Louisiana, Massachusetts, Missouri, and Oklahoma for the pilot, enabling SNAP recipients in these states to use mobile payment technologies as an alternative to physical EBT cards.

 In 2023, the payment industry began collaborating to revise the ISO standard governing EBT cards to enable the integration of EMV chip technology.
 This security enhancement is designed to mitigate the risk of fraud, particularly skimming attacks.
 In 2025, California and Oklahoma are slated to be the first states to implement this updated standard, transitioning to EBT cards equipped with EMV chip technology.

+Modernization

+Since 2025, select states have begun issuing new cards with newer entry methods, such as EMV contact (chip) and EMV contactless (tap) technology.